MichaelBarney/synesthesiavision/README.md

 The app assists the sonification feature, supplies the user with audio feedback for the NRF24 triggered features and connects with the Web Server to supply IoT capabilities.

-More information about the Smartphone App can be found in the App Folder
+More information about the Smartphone App can be found in the App Folder.

 ### Web Server and ioT
 The NodeJS Server app can be found in the "Server" folder.